jrelgin/jasonmakes/daily-profile-plan.md

 export default async (_req: Request, res: any) => {
   const profile = await buildProfile();

+  // • On failure for any provider, keep yesterday’s data for that slice and log the error (provider‑level fallback).

   const prompt = `Write ONE short third‑person sentence introducing Jason Elgin based on:\n${JSON.stringify(
     profile,